-Studies that examine health outcomes among groups of adults who have been tracked for years find that moderate drinkers live longer than abstainers.
+Studies of health outcomes among groups who have been tracked for years find that moderate drinkers live longer than abstainers.
 What is moderate drinking?
 The government defined this as no more than two drinks daily for men and one for women.
 Britain has defined higher sensible drinking limits — two to three drinks for women and three to four for men.

-The lower death rate among moderate drinkers is due to the reduction in heart disease.
-And specifically atherosclerosis or clogging of the arteries.
-Alcohol enhances high density or good cholesterol production.
+The lower death rate among moderate drinkers is largely due to less heart disease.
+And especially clogging of the arteries.
+Alcohol enhances high density or good cholesterol.

 However, when people average more than two drinks daily, they are more likely to suffer from such diseases as cancer and cirrhosis.
 At five to six drinks daily for men and four drinks for women, these risks distinctly outweigh the benefits of drinking.

 What are people to make of these complications in the message about alcohol?
 Like most things in life, sound judgment and moderation are the bywords.
 After all, there are many things people consume occasionally — such as meat, desserts or cigars — that if done to excess become health problems.

 Even adolescents can define the difference between healthy and unhealthy drinking.
 Hold such open discussions among teenagers in place of the standard temperance lecture that passes for alcohol education.
 After all, even the government confirms that all drinking is not bad.